-- 1.6 The Remuneration Policy's section addressing Executive Directors is designed to support RTL Group's high-performance culture and the creation of long-term sustainable value for its shareholders.
+- Executive Directors is designed to support RTL Group's high-performance culture and the creation of long-term sustainable value for its shareholders.
 Its goal is to reward Executive Directors with an attractive compensation, in line with the market, which is conditional upon both their own and RTL Group's performance, and which beyond driving performance, also aims to attract and retain the best talent.
 As a result of the general principles outlined above, the proportion of performance-related pay is generally higher for the Executive Directors than for lower ranking executives in the Group. - 1.7 Executive Directors are compensated in line with their responsibilities, and according to both their own and the company's performance.